captain-n3m0/kernel-compiler/README.md

 ## Appendix

-For Manjaro and Arch users install only:
+For Manjaro and Arch users only:

 Change line 20